 Alan's vision is for everyone across the Havant constituency to have a secure and prosperous future.
 His three local priorities are: a strong local economy, successful local schools, and vibrant local communities.

-Following his election in May 2015, Alan has been active meeting local residents, understanding local issues, and supporting local businesses, schools and community groups in every part of our diverse constituency.
-He will continue this work if re-elected as our local MP.
+Since his election in May 2015, Alan has been active meeting local residents, understanding local issues, and supporting local businesses, schools and community groups in every part of our diverse constituency.

-Between May 2015-May 2017, Alan was Havant’s local MP and national representative in the Westminster Parliament.
+In June 2017, Alan was re-elected as Havant’s local MP and national representative in the Westminster Parliament.

-Alan worked closely with our local Havant Borough councillors and Havant’s Hampshire County Councillors who also have a wide range of responsibilities.
-He will continue this work if re-elected as our local MP.
+Alan works closely with our local Havant Borough councillors and Havant’s Hampshire County Councillors who also have a wide range of responsibilities.

 Alan in Parliament: Havant's Local Champion and National Legislator